741 Colonel Ledyard Highway

 · AAA Police Supply - Police Ammunition - Mayor Allyn stated the State had a

-contract with Triple A Police Supply, noting that it was a favorable contract price.
+contract with AAA Police Supply, noting that it was a favorable contract price.

-· Nexgen System- Mayor Allyn stated that Nexgen was a proprietary CAD System
+· Nex-Gen System- Mayor Allyn stated that Nex-Gen was a proprietary CAD

-Councilor Buhle stated Nexgen was the leading system in the State.
-She noted the
+Councilor Buhle stated Nex-Gen was the leading system in the State.
+She noted

 that Ledyard would be able to seamlessly collaborate with others in their region.

-· Fiber Store - MIS Department - Mayor Allyn stated MIS Director Justin Dube
+· MIS Department - Mayor Allyn stated MIS Director Justin Dube found a fiber

-found a fiber supplier that provided equipment that was the same quality or better,
+supplier that provided equipment that was the same quality or better, for a lower

-· M & M Hydroseeding LLC. - Parks & Recreation - Mayor Allyn explained that
+· Hydroseeding - Parks & Recreation - Mayor Allyn explained that they do not

-they do not hydroseed often.
-However, he stated because of the time involved to
+hydroseed often.
+However, he stated because of the time involved to solicit bids

-solicit bids and the timing to get the hydroseed down during the growing season
+and the timing to get the hydroseed down during the growing season that Parks,

-that Parks, Recreation & Senior Citizens Director Scott Johnson, Jr. has requested
+Recreation & Senior Citizens Director Scott Johnson, Jr. requested this vendor be

-List would prevent them from going out to bid.
+would prevent them from going out to bid.
 Mayor Allyn stated not at all.
+Councilor

-Councilor Ryan stated that although he did not mind the Hydroseeding being on
+Ryan stated that although he did not mind the Hydroseeding being on the Standing

 VOTE: